Toxoplasma gondii

 • Prevention of acquiring infection/maternal:

-• Educate expectant mothers to avoid changing cat litter, avoid raw or undercooked meats.
+• Educate expectant mothers to avoid changing cat litter and to avoid raw or undercooked meats.

 • Some countries and states check monthly serology during pregnancy.